Q. How much did the conditions bother you at all today? Was the coming on and off the court annoying, or how did you feel about that?

 Q. So much is made of a player/coach relationship.
 Do you think that Severin's role in your career at the moment is slightly underrated, and perhaps people don't give him as much credit as he perhaps deserves?

 ROGER FEDERER: Well, I don't know.
 It depends on who you ask or who speaks.
-Maybe he doesn't have the biggest name in the game because he wasn't No. 1 in the world himself or has coached 15 other top guys, you know.
+Maybe he doesn't have the biggest name in the game because he wasn't No.

 I don't think you necessarily need that to be a good coach, you know.
 He gives everything he has every day, and people still think he's a part‑time coach, which he's obviously not because he's traveled the last two, three years with me now full time.